-Health risks: Baby can be starved of oxygen and nutrition, and mum can experience bleeding and cramps.
+Health risks: The baby can be starved of oxygen and nutrition, and the mum can experience bleeding and cramps.
 Placental abruption may also trigger premature birth.

 Signs and symptoms: Continuous or sudden stomach pain, bleeding from the vagina sometimes with discomfort and tenderness of the uterus.